-Some people may prefer the personal in-practice treatment that you get with Invisalign.
-And while Invisalign may be more expensive, it can treat slightly more complex cases, and in-practice monitoring is often more thorough.
-If you are interested in reading some Invisalign reviews, check out our dedicated article here.
+Some people may prefer the personal in-practice treatment that you get with the Invisalign system.
+And while Invisalign treatment may be more expensive, it can treat slightly more complex cases, and in-practice monitoring is often more thorough.
+If you want to read some Invisalign reviews, check out our dedicated article here.

 If you're looking for an alternatively home aligner option and you don’t need complex teeth straightening, have a look at SmileDirectClub.
 Treatment costs £1,639 and they have seven permanent SmileShop locations around the UK.